nathan-anderson-GM5Yn5XRVqA-unsplash.jpg

 “It’s like that’s how you’re supposed to look and you feel bad ‘cause you don’t”

-According to the United Nations, ‘there are approximately one billion persons with disabilities in the world, or 15 per cent of the global population.’
+According to the United Nations, “an estimated 1.3 billion people – about 16% of the global population – currently experience significant disability.”
 People with disabilities encounter unique challenges in their daily lives, often as a result of being perceived as ‘other’ or different by their peers and society in general.
+This is known as ableism – where disabled people are discriminated against or face prejudice by non-disabled people.
+Many disability activists believe that it is actually society that creates disability by making the world inaccessible.
+It is the barriers that disabled people face that causes the disability.
 These challenges can impact significantly on one’s body image and overall well-being.

-Although much of the research indicates that disability can impact negatively on body image, research also indicates that time and effort can result in positive changes to body image.
+Although much of the research indicates that disability can impact negatively on body image, research has shown that with time, many people can grow to become more accepting of their disability and to report more positive body image experiences.
 In research on persons with spinal cord injury, studies indicate that many adjust to their bodies and disability over time.
-One particular study found that men with spinal cord injury reported feeling satisfied with their appearance and the functioning of their body.
-Research has shown that with time, many can grow to become more accepting of their disability and to report more positive body image experiences.
+Studies have found that some people with spinal cord injury reported feeling satisfied with their appearance and the functioning of their body, and developed positive body image after their injury.
+There are many different ways to improve body image for disabled people, for example research has found social support, challenging beliefs about disability, physical activity, dance and movement-based activities or therapies and learning to appreciate the body for what it can do can all help to improve body image.

 Body image influences